Ali Akbar Qavam ol-Molk: Early years

-Ali Akbar like his father, had a clever and opportunist mind, as the kalantar, he made alliances with tribal leaders across Fars such as Mohammad Ali Khan, Ilkhan of Qashqa'i tribe. he used this alliances to move the tribes to a large area far from Fars, in case of any revolts. he granted the governorship of this area to Fath-Ali Shah's son, Abdollah Mirza, later this province was called as Khamseh. he wanted to gain the Shah's favour as his absolut power was a protection for him, in 1821, he named his new born son Fath-Ali and sent the Shah several of Shiraz rugs and a Cantonese Porcelain dish with an inscription of his name in the middle. his actions were successful as Fath-Ali Shah in his royal tour in 1829, bestowed him the title of Qavam ol-Molk.
+Ali Akbar like his father, had a clever and opportunist mind, as the kalantar, he made alliances with tribal leaders across Fars such as Mohammad Ali Khan, Ilkhan of Qashqa'i tribe.
+He used this alliances to move the tribes to a large area far from Fars, in case of any revolts.
+He granted the governorship of this area to Fath-Ali Shah's son, Abdollah Mirza, later this province was called as Khamseh.
+In an attempt to gain the Shah's favour, in 1821, he named his new born son Fath-Ali and sent the Shah several Shiraz rugs and a Cantonese Porcelain dish with an inscription of his name in the middle.
+His actions were successful as in his royal tour in 1829, Fath-Ali Shah bestowed upon him the title of Qavam ol-Molk.

-However even the Shah's support could not stop the Governor of Fars, Hossein Ali Mirza, from plotting against him consistently as he wanted to seize Shiraz from Ali Akbar. he made a move when Morteza Qoli Khan, an ally to Ali Akbar, in 1830 rebelled against the governor.
+However even the Shah's support could not stop the Governor of Fars, Hossein Ali Mirza, from plotting against him consistently as he wanted to seize Shiraz from Ali Akbar.
+He made a move when Morteza Qoli Khan, an ally to Ali Akbar, in 1830 rebelled against the governor.
 Ali Akbar, for ensuring of his safety, with his son, took refuge to Hashemieh, the traditional Maktab of his family that was built by his great-grandfather, Mahmoud.
 Ali Mirza on the other hand, assaulted the maktab and arrested Ali Akbar and his son, but later with having no evidence, was inevitable to free them.
 When in 1834, Fath-Ali Shah died, Ali Mirza did not recognised Mohammad Mirza's succession and proclaimed himself as the new king.
 Ali Akbar did not supported the governor's decision, thus Ali Mirza ordered his son, Fath-Ali to be arrested and then executed, however with the mediation of Hajji Mohammad Hossein Khan Amin al-Dowla, the governor's vizier, Ali Mirza was content to imprison him in the Arg of Karim Khan.
-Ali Akbar went to Isfahan knowing that its governor, Sayf ol-Dowleh, has a pro-Mohammad Mirza policy. during this time, his second son, Hassan Ali was born.
+Ali Akbar went to Isfahan knowing that its governor, Sayf ol-Dowleh, has a pro-Mohammad Mirza policy.
+During this time, his second son, Hassan Ali was born.